 As experts in professional liability insurance and claims management, we see first-hand the common trends that lead to claims.
 That’s why we’ve created our ENCON eLearning Centre — to pass along our knowledge on ways to avoid unnecessary risk in your professional practice.
-It builds on more than 40 years of loss prevention education for design professionals, which includes our annual Loss Control Seminars in cities across Canada and a range of loss prevention resources such as Loss Control Bulletins.
+It builds on more than 40 years of loss prevention education for design professionals, which includes our annual Loss Control Seminars in cities across Canada and a range of loss prevention resources such as Risk Management Advisories.

 Access to this online loss prevention resource is limited to ENCON policyholders and the network of brokers who work with us.